stybe/next-js-boilerplate/README.md

  - [ ] Automatic push on integration netlify dns, manual push on production.
  - [ ] Two reviewers, Me and Belel are required to push branch on master.
 Automatic branch deployment, manual deployment on main.
  - [ ] Code coverage report in pre-commit check and CI before merging into main branch.
 CI should break if coverage is less then 98%.
+ - [ ] Test Netlify deploy previews
+ - [ ] For more finegrained controls and running tests, use this [GitHub Action](https://github.com/marketplace/actions/netlify-deploy)
  - [ ] More points later.